Replication from MySQL 8.0 to 5.7 stops with the error utf8mb4_0900_ai_ci. Cause and solution

 The parameter you are changing

-If the source is MySQL 8.0 and the replica is MySQL 5.7, the following error will appear and replication will stop.
+If you configure a configuration where the source is MySQL 8.0 and the replica is MySQL 5.7, the following error will occur and replication will stop.

 utf8mb4_0900_ai_ci